lud/aoc/README.md

 * `part_one/1` and `part_two/1` – The first argument is the result of
   `parse_input/2`.
 The return should be the solution to the problem that will be printed by `mix aoc.run`.
-But some problems may require to print a drawing to the console for instance, so you can return anything from those callbacks.

   The return value is also checked in the generated tests.

+  Some problems may require to print a drawing to the console, or produce other side effects, so you may return a dummy value those callbacks.